 |Yellowhammer||Risk of desertion when laying.|

 Parents become progressively less sensitive of disturbance as the nesting attempt continues, but the chicks’ awareness increases.
 As with sitting adults, large chicks must never be startled.
 When partially feathered, the young of some species may instinctively scatter from the nest on the close approach of a predator, a process known a ‘exploding’.
-This gives a chance of survival for at least part of the brood, but once out of the nest the survivors are vulnerable to chill and to ground predators.
+This gives a chance of survival for at least part of the brood, but once out of the nest the survivors are vulnerable to chilling and to ground predators.

 - Sylvia warblers, wagtails, Dunnock, Linnet, Song Thrush and Blackbird are the species most prone to explosion, which can occur any time after the chicks reach about 8-9 days of age (usually c.
 6 mm of primary feathers extending from the sheath).